TheNerdyCat/Predicting-Number-of-House-Sales/README.md

 # Predict-Number-of-House-Sales

-Predicting the number of house sales in England and Wales
+In this project I attempt to predict the number of residential transactions in England and Wales, using a random forest regressor and a K-Nearest Neighbour regressor.